The Flash (comic book): Volume 6 (2023–present)

 In March 2023, it was announced that The Flash would be relaunched as part of the Dawn of DC initiative with a new issue #1, while retaining a legacy numbering of #801.
 The new run would be written by Si Spurrier with art by Mike Deodato.
+In July 2025, it was announced by Spurrier that his final issue of the series would be issue #25, which was published in September 2025.
+Following a short 5-issue interim by Mark Waid, Christopher Cantwell, and Vasco Georgiev that tied into the events of DC K.O., it was announced in December 2025 that Ryan North and Gavin Guidry would serve as the new creative team on The Flash as part of the DC Next Level publishing initiative beginning with issue #31 in March 2026.